-Data privacy rights and provider compliance are at the forefront of Echosec Systems’ values and platform delivery.
+Data privacy rights and provider compliance are at the forefront of Echosec Systems’ values and Platform delivery.
 The company sets itself apart from competitors by valuing compliance over data access, both from a business and ethical perspective.
-Echosec accomplishes this by:
+We accomplish this by:

 - Complying with Canadian and international law, including data privacy legislation such as PIPEDA, GDPR, CCPA, and the Universal Declaration of Human Rights

-- Enforcing a use case approval process and client auditing to ensure that the platform is used lawfully and in compliance with each provider’s terms of service.
-This means that certain use cases, such as policing, have restricted access to certain providers
+- Enforcing a use case approval process and client auditing to ensure that the Platform is used lawfully and in compliance with each provider’s terms of service.

 - Monitoring Echosec Systems user searches internally to ensure compliance